 The product offers various benefits to users who utilize its capacities.
 Some of these include:

 According to Gerhard J., an IT manager at Q4 Fuel, Nutanix Cloud Infrastructure (NCI) provides serious reliability and stability across the entire system makes for ROI.

 A solutions architect at a computer software company describes NCI as a stable, straightforward to set up, and scalable solution.

-  KVM is ranked 4th in Server Virtualization Software with 10 reviews while Nutanix Cloud Infrastructure (NCI) is ranked 1st in HCI with 75 reviews.
-KVM is rated 7.6, while Nutanix Cloud Infrastructure (NCI) is rated 8.6.
+KVM is ranked 4th in Server Virtualization Software with 12 reviews while Nutanix Cloud Infrastructure (NCI) is ranked 1st in HCI with 80 reviews.
+KVM is rated 8.2, while Nutanix Cloud Infrastructure (NCI) is rated 8.6.
 The top reviewer of KVM writes "Reduces OpEx and is easy to maintain, along with low memory usage and a minimal interface".
-On the other hand, the top reviewer of Nutanix Cloud Infrastructure (NCI) writes "Serious reliability and stability across the entire system makes for ROI".
-KVM is most compared with Proxmox VE, Oracle VM VirtualBox, Hyper-V, VMware Workstation and Odin Virtuozzo Containers, whereas Nutanix Cloud Infrastructure (NCI) is most compared with VxRail, VMware vSAN, HPE SimpliVity, VMware vSphere and Rackspace OpenStack.
+On the other hand, the top reviewer of Nutanix Cloud Infrastructure (NCI) writes "What you might not know about Nutanix that makes it so unique".
+KVM is most compared with Proxmox VE, Oracle VM VirtualBox, Hyper-V, VMware Workstation and Odin Virtuozzo Containers, whereas Nutanix Cloud Infrastructure (NCI) is most compared with VMware vSAN, VxRail, HPE SimpliVity, VMware vSphere and Cisco HyperFlex HX-Series.